limeohme/js-theory/core-theory.md

  # <h1 align="center"> JavaScript ❤️ Basic Theory (as read by Liya) </h1>

+ JavaScript (often shortened to JS) is a lightweight, interpreted, object-oriented language with first-class functions, and is best known as the scripting language for Web pages, but it's used in many non-browser environments as well.
+It is a prototype-based, multi-paradigm scripting language that is dynamic, and supports object-oriented, imperative, and functional programming styles.

+ JavaScript runs on the client side of the web, which can be used to design / program how the web pages behave on the occurrence of an event.
+JavaScript is an easy to learn and also powerful scripting language, widely used for controlling web page behavior.

+ - First-class Function
+A programming language is said to have First-class functions when functions in that language are treated like any other variable.
+For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.

 ## JS Core Theoretical Prep
 ### Loops:
 #### Definition: